ddadaal/yaarxiv/backend/README.md

 ## Built Assets

-When copying built asset from bundled files, copy the following files and keep them organized as such:
+`dist` contains the following files which should be deployed to the production env.

 ```
 .